balanced/balanced.github.com/_posts/2013-08-15-balanced-certified-developer-apixchange-marketplace.md

 ---
 layout: post
 author: Jareau Wade
+author_bio: is a co-founder and head of growth at Balanced.
+Before that, he was the 1st employee and head of data acquisition at Milo.com where he Managed 60% of Milo's employees and designed many of their data acquisition systems.
+Jareau holds a BSE in Electrical Engineering from University of Pennsylvania where he built emergency personnel tracking systems using GPS.
 author_image: https://github-camo.global.ssl.fastly.net/76048769c887c706378fbda0c21c7e3775a07fb2/687474703a2f2f626c6f672e62616c616e6365647061796d656e74732e636f6d2f696d672f617574686f72732f6a61726561752532305f776164652e706e67
 title: "Kicking off the Balanced Certified Developer Program with API Xchange"
 image: /img/blogimages/2013-08-15.jpg